potassco/clorm/docs/clorm/predicate.rst

    event((5,"20181005"), "Holidays").

 Now, declaring and using the ``EnumDate`` class can be quite cumbersome, considering that it really corresponds to a very simple tuple.
-Clorm supports a special syntax, using a tuple of field definitions, for dealing with cases of simple tuples.
-The above Python code could be replaced with:
+Consequently, Clorm supports a modified syntax, using a tuple of field definitions, for dealing with cases of simple tuples.
+The above Python code could be replaced
+with:

 .. code-block:: python